Danny02/OpenCTM/README.txt

 - Added experimental support for LightWave LWO files (ctmconv and ctmviewer).

-- Added support for Princeton OFF files, e.g. as used by the Princeton Shape Benchmark (ctmconv and ctmviewer).
+- Added support for Geomview OFF files, e.g. as used by the Princeton Shape Benchmark (ctmconv and ctmviewer).

 - Made it possible to run ctmviewer without arguments.